 What to do in Barcelona for 3 Days: Day 2

-Looking for a cozy cafe where you can relax and enjoy a cheese omelet?
+Looking for a cozy café where you can relax and enjoy a cheese omelet?
 Then Cachitos is where it’s at.
-Not only is the food delicious, but the prices are great (cough, cash only), and it’s super close to Sagrada Familia, our first stop of the day.
+Not only is the food delicious, but the prices are great (cough, cash only), and it’s super close to Sagrada Familia, our first stop of the day and easily one of the most beautiful cathedrals in Spain.

 Probably the most iconic place in all of Barcelona, no trip to Barcelone would be complete without a stop here.